Understanding your website visitors through personas

 Market Segmentation Vs. Persona Creation

-When we first present the concept of personas to our clients, they frequently confuse persona development with market segmentation.
+When we first present the concept of buyer personas to our clients, they frequently confuse persona development with market segmentation.
 These are not the same.
 However, persona creation relies heavily on market segmentation.

-In order to create personas, you need to understand the market segmentation and the various customer profiles you compiled with your team.
+In order to create buyer personas, you need to understand the market segmentation and the various customer profiles you compiled with your team.
 Segmentation is the division of the market or population into subgroups with similar motivations.

 Keep also in mind that there is a huge difference between marketing to a business (B2B) and marketing to a customer (B2C) although both of them are selling to a person.

-The widely used bases for segmenting business to costumer markets usually include geography, demography, personality (behavior), and psychograph factors.As for the bases used for segmenting business-to-business (B2B) markets,they are different, they include the location, the company type, and the behavioral characteristics.
+The widely used bases for segmenting business-to-customer markets usually include geography, demography, personality (behavior), and psychographic factors.
+As for the bases used for segmenting business-to-business (B2B) markets, they are different; they include the location, the company type, and the behavioral characteristics.

-This article focuses more on the techniques used in B2B markets during the personas creation process for such businesses.
+This article focuses more on the techniques used in B2B markets during the buyer personas creation process for such businesses.

-Image source: Marketingcharts
+Image source: Marketing Chart

 Every company, online or offline, must comprehend the market they are working in as well as the best techniques to better cater to their ideal customers.

 You can go in-depth and analyze the various demographics and similarities within the market to create segmentations and narrow the target market.
-This information must be quite detailed to create the ideal, target customer.
+This information must be quite detailed to create the ideal target customer.

-How Are B2B Marketers Building Personas?
+How Are B2B Marketers Building Buyer Personas?

 Cintell surveyed 137 B2B marketers to find out how they build up their buyer personas and what kind of data they use.

-Image source: marketingcharts
+Image source: Marketing Charts

-The survey segmented these marketers into three different groups, as shown in the graph above.The first group, the one doing well by exceeding revenues and lead goals, was conducting qualitative interviews for both customers and non-customers, including the executive team and the sales people.
-The obtained data were more likely segmented by demographic factors than other fields mentioned above and their focus was oriented towards addressing the fears and motivations of their customers because these are more applicable to buyers as individuals.
+The survey segmented these marketers into three different groups, as shown in the graph above.
+The first group, the one doing well by exceeding revenues and lead goals, was conducting qualitative interviews for both customers and non-customers, including the executive team and the salespeople.
+The data obtained were more likely segmented by demographic factors than other fields mentioned above, and their focus was oriented towards addressing the fears and motivations of their customers because these are more applicable to buyers as individuals.

 Consider a site that sells discount furniture, catering to three different market segments: